dayav/pipeline_synthetic_tabular_data/README.md

 ## Results & Large Artifacts
 All heavy experiment outputs live in the `pipeline_tabular_data_results/` Git submodule (Git LFS), pinned to a specific commit for reproducibility and hosted on Hugging Face.
 By default you will only have pointer files until you selectively pull the artifacts you need.
 See `docs/SETUP.md` for the full LFS workflow and the auto-generated task-to-results mapping.

 ## License & Citation

-No explicit license has been selected yet.
-See `LICENSE` for the current status.
+This project is released under the MIT License — see `LICENSE`.

 For citations, use `CITATION.cff` (includes the paper citation, repository citation guidance, and results-submodule reference).

 Citation guidance (research use):
 - Cite the code repository by name (`PipelineTabularDataSynth`) and include the exact code commit SHA.
 - Cite the results dataset submodule and include its commit SHA.
-- Cite the related paper: "Generating High-quality Privacy-preserving Synthetic Data" (David Yavo, Richard Khoury, Christophe Pere, Sadoune Ait Kaci Azzou).
+- Cite the related paper: "Generating High-quality Privacy-preserving Synthetic Data" (David Yavo, Richard Khoury, Christophe Pere, Sadoune Ait Kaci Azzou) - [arXiv:2602.06390](https://arxiv.org/abs/2602.06390)
 - Submodule dataset URL (for reference): https://huggingface.co/datasets/dayav/pipeline_tabular_data_results